Plompi/Reversi/README.md

 <br/>
 I recommend using Version [3.7.6](https://www.python.org/downloads/release/python-376/) (the game was coded and tested in this version)
 <br/>
-You can also use the newest stable python release (no guarantee that it will work)
+but you can also use the newest stable python release
 ## Setting up
 ### Getting sources & installing required modules
 <br/>